mazwat/mazwat.github.io/design-patterns-lm.md

 ```
 Last part of implementation contains Client Class that will be used to create instances of Enemy Class - `Enemy subject` and to display the final output.

-Here you can see that two Concrete Classes are added to the Observer List by calling subscription method - subject.Subscribe(observer1).
-CChanging health value causes Notify() method that prints the values to the console.
-Later I unsubscribe one item from Observer and I’m changing the value once again, this time by decrementing the health value.CLICK
+Here you can see that two Concrete Classes are added to the Observer List by calling subscription method - `subject.Subscribe(observer1)`.
+Changing health value causes `Notify()` method that prints the values to the console.
+Later we unsubscribe one item from Observer and I’m changing the value once again, this time by decrementing the health value - `subject.Health--`.

-To conclude, Observer pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependants are notified and updated automatically.
+To conclude, Observer pattern defines a **one-to-many dependency** between objects so that when one object changes state, all its dependants are notified and updated automatically.

 ## Design Patterns in Embedded Systems